 Jobs are open to graduates of any degree, though a qualification in marketing or communications may give you an advantage.
 You may work for an agency or in-house, either as part of a dedicated department or allied to the PR or communications department.

 Getting a graduate job in marketing

 Every consumer-facing company needs a marketing team and many of the larger businesses recruit from graduate programmes – either as a dedicated marketing stream as part of their graduate scheme, or a marketing placement as part of their rotations.
-Media companies, retailers and fast-moving consumer goods companies (FMCGs), such as Procter & Gamble and Unilever, all hire at different levels and intake rates.
+Media companies, retailers and fast-moving consumer goods companies (FMCGs) all hire at different levels and intake rates.

 Smaller companies may occasionally offer marketing assistant roles.
 They are less likely to have a structured scheme but will provide on-the-job training to enable you to build the practical skills required.

 Speculative applications can be a good way in, particularly to smaller companies, but ensure you have researched the organisation well and expressed your skills and abilities through your CV and covering letter.
 Specialist recruitment agencies can be very helpful – they will often have short contract jobs available which can be useful for building up experience.

 Careers fairs and other networking events can be a good way of finding contacts and help you get into a role.
 During the coronavirus pandemic it’s likely that these events will be run virtually.
 Networking has also moved online, and you can get in touch with marketing professionals and build your personal brand via social media.

 Many graduates enter the sector through roles in related industries such as sales, market research, PR or advertising.
 Before you start sending out applications, it's best to work out in which industry, role and company you intend to work.
 Find out more about writing a CV and writing a covering letter for graduate marketing jobs.
 You may also be asked to undertake an aptitude test.
 Click here to find practice tests and more to help you out.